kristenvaccaro/human-ai/assignments.md

 #### Homework #5
 Due Friday October 29, 5PM

-You will design interactions to support recourse and contestability when a hate speech detection system malfunctions.
+You will design interactions to support recourse and contestability for hate speech detection on social media.
 Will be released Friday October 22.

 [Materials](https://github.com/kristenvaccaro/CSE190-HW5)